 Here are some tips for setting your prices:

 - Be Competitive: Take a look at similar products on Etsy and other marketplaces to get an idea of what prices your competitors are charging.
 Try to be competitive, but don’t underprice your products.
 Underpricing can contribute to lowering the value of an entire market, so be sure to be fair to yourself!
 Take into account the quality of the supplies you use and your experience as well.

-- Be Transparent: Let your customers know what goes into the pricing of your products.
+- Be Transparent: Let your customers know what goes into the pricing of your products within the Etsy product description.
 This can help them understand why your prices are what they are and can increase their perceived value.

 - Test Your Prices: Consider testing different prices to see what works best for your business.
 You can try running a sale or offering a discount to see how customers respond, or try offering a more simple version of a current item that can be offered at a lower price point.

 Obviously, it’s essential to make sure your business is profitable!
 You don’t want to spend more money on making your products than you earn from selling them.
 Here are some tips for making your business profitable: